CSIR College of Science and Technology matriculates fresh students

 It is mandated to conduct scientific and technological research in the broad disciplines of agriculture, industry, environment, and some aspects of health and transfer technologies generated by its research institutions for national socio-economic development.

-It, therefore, has at its disposal well-equipped state-of-the-art laboratories, conference and seminar rooms and research stations throughout the country.

-Professor Mark Appiah, President of the College in his welcome address, reminded the students that they were embarking on a professional and intellectual journey, which would not be easy but they could achieve their goals with commitment and perseverance.
+Prof. Mark Appiah, President of the College in his welcome address reminded the students that they were embarking on a professional and intellectual journey, which would not be easy but could achieve their goals with commitment and perseverance.

-He said all the academic staff of the College were seasoned scientists ready to support students and encouraged them to learn from their rich experiences and that their doors were always opened for students.
+He said all the academic staff of the College were seasoned scientists ready to support students and encouraged them to learn from their rich experiences and their doors were opened for students.